The Dubai International Financial Centre (DIFC) New DP Law

 What is the scope and application of the New DP Law?

-What are the requirements of business agencies and organizations under the New DP Law?
+What are the requirements of business agencies under the New DP Law?

 - Data controllers must process personal data in a manner that is both fair and lawful.